 In my experience, all teachers genuinely feel they can make world just a little bit better.
 It’s this realistic optimism about life that makes them so inspiring to work with.

 As a consultant teacher trainer and advisor he has experience in numerous education development projects around the world including both pre-service and in-service programmes in Ethiopia, Laos, Djibouti and Mexico.
 He has designed and taught on UK under- and post-graduate teacher development programmes for the University of St Mark and St John covering areas of teaching and training methodology, mentoring, and observation supervision.
-He is an Oxford Teachers Academy trainer and has designed and delivered courses on EAP and ELT Management.
-He has delivered professional development webinars for Oxford University Press, and currently manages the Global Webinar project and the OTA Community of teachers.
-He has delivered OUP teacher development seminars and workshops across Europe and the Middle East for ten years.
+He has delivered teacher development seminars and workshops across Europe and the Middle East for ten years.

 His management experience includes three years as Director of Operations for a group of language schools in the UK and Ireland, responsible for all academic, administrative, and HR functions of the organisation.
 In this role he oversaw the project management of professional development systems, including 360 appraisal and mentoring support initiatives, as well as a syllabus review and reform project.His main professional interests lie in two main areas.
 First, the processes of professional development and how this is fostered by management within organisations to create a culture of support and learning.
 The other related area is in the approaches and practices of mentoring and teacher supervision.

 Martyn Clarke NILE Consultant Trainer